gtxaspec/thingino-lxc/README.md

+# No Docker.
+No Podman.
+Just *Linux*.

+A ready-to-go development environment for [Thingino](https://github.com/themactep/thingino-firmware), powered by LXC, native Linux containerization with no daemons, no runtimes, and no abstraction layers.
+Just kernel-level isolation that feels like a normal Debian system.

+**Why LXC?**
+- **Lightweight** - uses a fraction of the resources of a full VM
+- **Isolated** - keeps your host system clean and unaffected
+- **Reproducible** - consistent firmware builds every time
+- **Native** - no container engine required, just the Linux kernel

+**Two setup paths:**
+1. **[Standalone LXC](#standalone-lxc-setup)** - run directly on any Linux machine
+2. **[Proxmox](#proxmox-setup)** - use an existing Proxmox LXC container

+---

-## Start Developing with Thingino Using LXC
+## Standalone LXC Setup

-Are you looking to start development with Thingino but worried about cluttering your system with additional software?
-An efficient solution is to utilize an LXC container.
-This approach gives you a fully operational Debian system contained within a virtual environment, already set up for your development needs.
-LXC serves as a lightweight alternative to Docker and is quite straightforward to use, especially if you're accustomed to Debian-based systems.

-### Getting Started with LXC

-**Set Up Your Development Environment:**
-We've made installation easy with a prepared setup script, which automates the creation and configuration of a new container specifically for Thingino development.
-This script will prompt you to install LXC (if not installed), the platform we'll use to create and manage our isolated development environments.
-Once LXC is installed, you can prepare your Thingino development environment.

-Download and execute the setup script by entering these commands in your terminal (ensure you're in the directory where you wish to download the script):
+Clone the repo and run the setup script on any Linux system:

 ```bash
 git clone https://github.com/gtxaspec/thingino-lxc && cd thingino-lxc
 sudo bash setup_thingino_lxc.sh
 ```

-This script will automatically generate an LXC container named 'thingino-development' and install all the necessary tools and software required for Thingino development, including various thingino related repositories.

-**On the host, only the LXC package is required for installation.
-If LXC is not installed, the installer will automatically detect this and prompt you to install it.**

-As a security best practice, please feel free to inspect the script contents before execution to verify their actions and ensure you're comfortable with the changes it will make to your system.

-The script will automatically attach to the container after installation, dropping you to the command prompt.
-You are now ready to start developing!
+That's it.
+The script handles everything:
+- Installs LXC on the host if not already present
+- Creates a Debian container named `thingino-development`
+- Installs all required build tools and dependencies
+- Downloads toolchains and repositories
+- Drops you into the container's shell, ready to build

+> **Note:** Only the LXC package is installed on your host.
+Everything else lives inside the container.
+As a best practice, inspect the script before running it.

+---

+## What Gets Installed

-### Repositories and Toolchains Downloaded During Setup
+### Toolchains

-For transparency and your convenience, the setup script automatically downloads and installs the following components:

-**Toolchains:**
+Installed to `~/toolchain/` inside the container:

-- **mipsel-xburst1-thingino-linux-musl** - GCC 14 cross-compilation toolchain for XBurst1 SoCs
+- **mipsel-xburst1-thingino-linux-musl** - GCC cross-compilation toolchain for XBurst1 SoCs
-- **mipsel-xburst2-thingino-linux-musl** - GCC 14 cross-compilation toolchain for XBurst2 SoCs
+- **mipsel-xburst2-thingino-linux-musl** - GCC cross-compilation toolchain for XBurst2 SoCs

-Toolchains are installed in the `~/toolchain/` directory.

-**Repositories:**
+### Repositories

+Cloned to `~/repo/` inside the container:

 - **thingino-firmware** - Main Thingino firmware repository
 - **ingenic-u-boot-xburst1** - U-Boot for XBurst1 SoCs
 - **ingenic-u-boot-xburst2-t40** - U-Boot for T40 SoCs